 It will have a unique client id and secret with only the allowed grant types enabled for that client (based on a least privilege principle).

 Appendix

-PIngfederate endpoints
+Pingfederate endpoints

 Below are the application endpoints exposed by the PingFederate runtime cluster that are called by consuming applications, protected by TLS.